Nikola-Milovic/blog/content/posts/fun-sane-node-tdd-postgres-pglite-drizzle-vitest/index.md

 Hey everyone!
 Let's talk about testing in Node.js, specifically when databases get involved.

 Unit tests?
 Absolutely essential for checking your functions in isolation.
-But let's be real – at some point, you *need* to know if your code actually plays nice with a real database, message queue, or whatever external service it relies on.
-Mocking everything can feel like building a house of cards – fragile, prone to hiding nasty bugs that only surface when things interact for real.
+But let's be real, at some point, you *need* to know if your code actually plays nice with a real database, message queue, or whatever external service it relies on.
+Mocking everything can feel like building a house of cards, fragile, prone to hiding nasty bugs that only surface when things interact for real.
 And shared dev databases?
 Don't even get me started.
 They're a one-way ticket to flaky tests and accidentally messing up your colleagues' work.
 Nightmare fuel.

 Coming from Go, I got spoiled by integration tests that gave me rock-solid confidence.
 I craved that same feeling in my TypeScript projects.
 In a [previous post](https://nikolamilovic.com/posts/integration-testing-node-postgres-vitest-testcontainers/), we explored using `testcontainers` to spin up pristine, isolated Postgres instances for our tests.
 It's a fantastic approach, giving you high fidelity by testing against the real deal (well, a Dockerized version).
 We even discussed ways to optimize the startup time.

-But here's the thing: if you're like me and embrace a Test-Driven Development (TDD) workflow, *every millisecond counts*.
+But here's the thing: if you're like me and embrace a Test Driven Development (TDD) workflow, *every millisecond counts*.

 (As always, the final project code can be found over at the [github repo](https://github.com/Nikola-Milovic/blog-projects/tree/master/fun-and-sane-tdd-with-node-pglite))